OpenTechSchool/html-css-beginners/extras/delete-restore-local-repository.md

 ## Preparation

 This exercise is similar to the [delete-restore scenario](delete-restore.html) but not quite the same.
 This time you will give evidence that you trust GitHub.
 You will be deleting not only all content in your local working directory but also the repository itself.
 Therefore, it is important that you check for two things.
-First, you should have committed all work to your local repository. `git status` will tell you about untracked or uncommitted changes.
+First, you should have committed all work to your local repository. `git status` will tell you about untracked files or uncommitted changes.
 Second, you should have pushed all commits to the remote repository (GitHub in this case).

 ### Check the status of the local and the remote repository